Genocide denial: Pakistan

-The government of Pakistan continues to deny that the 1971 Bangladesh genocide took place under Pakistan's rule of Bangladesh (East Pakistan) during the Bangladesh Liberation War of 1971.
+The Government of Pakistan continues to deny that Bangladesh genocide took place during the Bangladesh Liberation War of 1971.
 They typically accuse Pakistani reporters (such as Anthony Mascarenhas), who reported on the genocide, of being "enemy agents".
 According to Donald W. Beachler, professor of political science at Ithaca College:

 Similarly, in the wake of the 2013 Shahbag protests against war criminals who were complicit in the genocide, English journalist Philip Hensher wrote: